kamicavi/plusplus/_mentors/helen.md

 ---
 title: "Helen"
 excerpt: "I work as a backend Software Developer at MADE.COM.
-I primarily work in Python to build the tools that get you your sofa."
+I primarily work in Python to build the tools that get you your sofa..."
 header:
   teaser: /assets/images/helen_th.jpg
 sidebar: